johnnzhou/johnnzhou-.github.io/_projects/procabulary.md

 Our solution is to develop a wearable-mobile app pair: the wearable captures speech when prompted, and the smartphone app offers insights, analysis, and ways to help the users improve their vocabulary, through both understanding new words and using those words in their conversations.

 ### Design Process
-Throughout the 10-week course, my team and I structured our research and design process following an interative design process.
+Throughout the 10-week course, my team and I structured our research and design process following an iterative design process.
 ![](/images/design_process.png)

 ### User Research
-To better understand our target users: people who have problems in imporving vocabulary in their fields, we conducted interviews with them to understand their concerns, worries and expectations.
+To better understand our target users: people who have problems in improving vocabulary in their fields, we conducted interviews with them to understand their concerns, worries, and expectations.
 ![](/images/procab_users.jpg)

 **Research Findings Summary**
-From interviews we conducted, we compiled 4 main research takeaways:
+From the interviews we conducted, we compiled 4 main research takeaways:
 * People initially had trouble comprehending sophisticated jargon unique to their specific environment.
-* The issues and concerns of collecting new information from intellectual discussions with peers and colleagues in their respective fields was also univerally expressed across all our participants.
+* The issues and concerns of collecting new information from intellectual discussions with peers and colleagues in their respective fields were also universally expressed across all our participants.
-* the process of incorporating technical terminologies consistently in one's own everyday speech is rather slow.
+* the process of incorporating technical terminologies consistently in one's everyday speech is rather slow.
 * People were also seemingly curious about similarities and differences in their speech among different settings of daily conversations.

 ### Task Analysis

 **Identified Tasks**

-Based on the insights from our user research, we listed out the main tasks that embody the objectives our target audience want to accomplish and the particularly needs they have:
+Based on the insights from our user research, we listed out the main tasks that embody the objectives our target audience want to accomplish and the particular needs they have:

 **Task 1: Identify and compile new terms and vocabulary**

-4 interviewees all expressed their concerns to quickly comprehend and extract important terms in fast-paced intelectual discussions.
+4 interviewees all expressed their concerns to quickly comprehend and extract important terms in fast-paced intellectual discussions.

 **Task 2: Review and study identified vocabulary**

-The majority of our interviewees told us that they have to review and momorize them constantly.
-Their solutions to this issue is constantly reminding themselves to review materialis they've studied.
+The majority of our interviewees told us that they have to review and memorize them constantly.
+Their solutions to this issue are constantly reminding themselves to review the materials they've studied.

 **Task 3: Integrate vocabulary into daily conversations**

 The process of remembering and integrating newly-gathered information into their speech is too slow to be practical without any external forces.
-They constantly find it difficult to natually incorporate those words into <u>appropriate contexts</u>.
+They constantly find it difficult to naturally incorporate those words into <u>appropriate contexts</u>.

-**Task 4: Indetify places for improvements**
+**Task 4: Identify places for improvements**

 Even though our participants have spent time reviewing and extracting important information, they always lack a clear goal to enhance and hone their skills, let alone where they are heading to.